dimanikulin/fva/FVADocMD/WhatILearnedAsProductManager.md

 - There are also other stages not mentioned here.

 ## High-level product documentation
-&nbsp;&nbsp;&nbsp; Once I came up with product ideas to implement, I realized that a set of documentation artifacts to keep high-level product knowledge had to be established.
+Once I came up with product ideas to implement, I realized that a set of documentation artifacts to keep high-level product knowledge had to be established.

 ### Value Propositions
-&nbsp;&nbsp;&nbsp; The first artifact to consider was [Value Proposition](../FVADocX/FVAToolSet-ValueProposition.docx) which has the following components:
+The first artifact to consider was [Value Proposition](../FVADocX/FVAToolSet-ValueProposition.docx) which has the following components:
 - **Mapper** for Products and Services to Customer Jobs;
 - **Mapper** for Gain creators to Gains;